toms-dev/TypeScriptDependencyInjection/README.md

 ##Who is it for?

-This library is primarily aimed at framework developers but any programmers that want clean and concise code will surely enjoy it too!
+This library is primarily aimed at framework developers but any programmer that want clean and concise code will surely enjoy it too!
 It's a great way to reduce redundant boilerplate code.

-**Notice:** This is a work-in-progress and many features are missing for now (liked named dependencies) and the package.json is incomplete.

-**Side-note about the terminology:** The official term of the `@Something` syntax in TypeScript is "decorator", but I might inadvertently call it "annotation" quite frequently (like in Java for instance).
+**Side-note about the terminology:** The official term of the `@Something` syntax in TypeScript is "decorator", but I might inadvertently call it "annotation" quite frequently.

-##So... dependency injection?

-Dependency injection allows you to reduce code coupling by **dynamically setting ("injecting") variables** where they need to be.

-For example, let's say I'm writing some controllers and I want to be able to send emails from them.
-I can write an `EmailService` class and provide dynamically its instances to any controller that requests it.
-Dependency injection will allow me to have a clean and unified syntax for both requesting and providing the `EmailService` (see below for an example).

 ##Features

 - **Powerful**.
 Resolves dependencies by prototype and/or name.
 - **Concise**.
 Using TypeScript annotations will be a real pleasure for your eyes.
 I promise.
 - **Expressive**.
-By declaring multiple contexts, you have fine control of the resolution process/
+By declaring multiple contexts, you have fine control of the resolution process.
 - **Safe**.
 The solver automatically detects ambiguous contexts and prevent unexpected behaviors.
-- declaration of different contexts to avoid collisions
+- **Forgiving.** Even if you forget an annotation (eg. @DirectLoad), the framework will warn you and find a way around to make things work.

+##umh... dependency injection?

+Dependency injection allows you to reduce coupling by **dynamically setting ("injecting") variables** where they need to be.

+For example, let's say I'm writing some controllers and I want to be able to send emails from them.
+I can write an `EmailService` class and provide dynamically its instance to any controller that requests it.
+Dependency injection will allow me to have a clean and unified syntax for both requesting and providing the `EmailService` (see below for an example).

 ##Getting started